Hit and Run Accident Lawyer in Honolulu, HI

 Not only is leaving the scene of an accident an unconscionable thing to do, but it is also illegal.
 Unfortunately, statistics from AAA show that hit-and-run accidents are on the rise and happen somewhere in the U.S. every 43 seconds.

 If you have been injured by a hit-and-run driver in Hawaii, don’t count on the insurance company to make things right.
 Contact Attorney Glenn T. Honda at the Recovery Law Center.
-Seeking an attorney’s guidance following a hit-and-run accident shows you are serious about protecting your rights.
-You do have options as the victim of a hit-and-run driver.
+Seeking an attorney’s guidance following a hit-and-run accident shows you protect your rights.
+You do have legal options as the victim of a hit-and-run driver.

-The legal team at Recovery Law Center understands that you may be in a financial bind, with time off work and medical bills piling up, and you may be hesitant to contact a lawyer.
+The legal team at Recovery Law Center understands that you may be in a financial bind, with time off work and medical expenses piling up, and you may be hesitant to contact an accident lawyer.
 At the Recovery Law Center, we handle hit-and-run accident claims on a contingency basis.
 We don’t get paid until you get paid.

 If you’ve been hurt in a hit-and-run accident, don’t wait another day.
 Contact us online or call us at (808) 597-8888 to schedule a no-obligation consultation today.